tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 # Mapping

-For this tutorial we use CoverM for mapping the reads to MAG collection.
+For this tutorial, we use CoverM for mapping the reads to MAG collection.
 Please see [CoverM documentation](https://github.com/wwood/CoverM) for more details.
-Waring this process need around 32 GB of memory and some hours run time.
+Waring this process need, around 32 GB of memory and some hours run time.
 Download: [CoverM-Output](https://github.com/tillrobin/iMGMC/blob/master/tutorials/data/Rscript_heatmap.R)

-    # bioconda activate enviroment
+    # bioconda activate environment
 	conda activate coverm
 	# run CoverM for Sample ($SampleName) with ReadR1 ($Fastq_R1) and ReadR2 ($Fastq_R2)
     coverm genome --threads 24 \